platonmick/still-life/README.md

 # Solve a logic puzzle with PySAT

-[A post in the Subreddit "puzzles"](https://www.reddit.com/r/puzzles/s/uCq0PnahSw) stated the following puzzle:
+[A post in the Subreddit "puzzles"](https://www.reddit.com/r/puzzles/s/uCq0PnahSw) contained the following puzzle:

     Charlotte is going to paint a still life, but first she has to set the scene.
     She has the following eight items: red grapes, a bottle of red wine, a banana,